Last updated on February 29th, 2024

 Cool Palm Springs hotels for all budgets

 KORAKIA PENSIONE – an absolutely unique hotel built in a Mediterranean style.
 It is great for romantic getaways and special occasions.
-Outside the room, you’ll find here two outdoor pools, spa services, bikes for rent, yoga classes, courtyard with fire pits, and green landscape.
-Click here to see their availability.
+Outside the room, you’ll find here two outdoor pools, spa services, bikes for rent, yoga classes, a courtyard with fire pits, and green landscape.

 JW MARRIOTT DESERT SPRINGS – I know, Marriott hotels are pretty popular everywhere and there is no need to give them extra advertisement.
 But I really wanted to recommend this particular property where we have been twice and enjoyed our stay to the fullest.

-JW has spacious clean rooms, gorgeous well maintained property with 3 pools, its own lake, water canals inside the hotel where you can ride in a boat, a few restaurants with delicious food, and lounge.
+JW has spacious clean rooms, a gorgeous well maintained property with 3 pools, its own lake, water canals inside the hotel where you can ride in a boat, a few restaurants with delicious food, and a lounge.
 You can be staying only here during all your Palm Springs vacation, without leaving the hotel and having so much to do!
-Click here to check their excellent reviews and availability.